Croatia–Slovakia relations

 Croatia–Slovakia relations are foreign relations between Croatia and Slovakia.
 Croatia has an embassy in Bratislava.
 Slovakia has an embassy in Zagreb and honorary consulates in Osijek and Split.

-Both countries are full members of the European Union and NATO.
+Both countries are full members of the Council of Europe, the European Union and NATO.

-Country comparison
+On 16 April 2025 prime ministers of both the nations met in Zagreb.

+Croatia and Slovakia are strengthening even further, and building on historical ties and friendship, Prime Minister Andrej Plenković said after a meeting with his Slovak counterpart Robert Fico.
+He added that they used the meeting to reiterate their support for Ukraine, which is a victim of Russian aggression.

+PM Plenković particularly emphasized the trade exchange, which has made great progress and now amounts to more than 1.5 billion euros and is a pledge of strengthening economic relations.

 History

 Czechoslovakia recognized Croatia on 16 January 1992.
 After dissolution of Czechoslovakia, Croatia and newly established Slovakia mutually recognized and established diplomatic relations on 1 January 1993.